gogamarra/Automated-ELK-Stack/README.md

 ## Automated ELK Stack Deployment

-The YAML and configuration files generated for this project were used to configure the network depicted below.
+### Network Diagram (Post Deployment)
 ![Deployment Architecture](./diagrams/ElkArchitecture.jpg)

+### Deployment Files
+The YAML and configuration files generated for this project were used to configure the network depicted in the above diagram.
 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the **PLAYBOOK** file may be used to install only certain pieces of it, such as Filebeat.

 - ![Playbook File](./ansible/filebeat-playbook.yml)